-When the vehicle is shifted out of REVERSE (with camera 4 delay turned OFF), the rear camera mode is exited and the navigation or audio screen appears again.
-When the vehicle is shifted out of REVERSE (with camera delay turned ON), the rear view image with dynamic grid lines will be displayed for up to 10 seconds after shifting out of "REVERSE" unless the forward vehicle speed exceeds 8 mph (12 km/h), the transmission is shifted into PARK or the ignition is switched to the OFF position.
-To set the ParkView Backup Camera Delay push the SETTINGS button on the faceplate, then the "Safety & Driving Assistance" button on the touchscreen.
-Press the "Parkview Backup camera Delay" button on the touchscreen to turn the ParkView Delay ON or OFF.
+When the vehicle is shifted out of REVERSE (with camera delay turned OFF), the rear camera mode is exited and the navigation or audio screen appears again.
+When the vehicle is shifted out of REVERSE (with camera delay turned ON), the rear view image with dynamic grid lines will be displayed for up to ten seconds after shifting out of REVERSE unless the forward vehicle speed exceeds 8 mph (12 km/h), the transmission is shifted into PARK or the ignition is switched to the OFF position.

-• Rain Sensing Auto Wipers - If Equipped

-When this feature is selected, the system will automatically activate the windshield wipers if it senses moisture on the windshield.
-To make your selection, press the "Rain Sensing" button on the touchscreen and make your selection.

-• Hill Start Assist - If Equipped
+Rain Sensing Auto Wipers - If Equipped NOTE: When the "Rain Sensing Auto Wipers" feature is selected, the system will automatically activate the windshield wipers if it senses moisture on the windshield.
+Hill Start Assist - If Equipped NOTE: When the "Hill Start Assist" feature is selected, the Hill Start Assist (HSA) system becomes active.

-When this feature is selected, the Hill Start Assist (HSA) system is active.
-Refer to "Electronic Brake Control System" in "Starting And Operating" for system function and operating information.
-To make your selection, press the "Hill Start Assist" button on the touchscreen and make your selection.